Fort White Town Council: South Columbia County Growth On Tap Tonight

 The subdivision, known as Gwynn Farms, is being developed by Columbia County Commissioner Rocky Ford.
 The Developer's engineer is North Florida Professional Services (NFPS).

 The legendary Dale Williams, the former thirty-three-year Columbia County Manager, is the business development manager for NFPS and its lobbyist.
-Mr. Williams is also a consultant for the Town of Fort White – an interesting relationship.
+Mr. Williams, until February of 2022, was also the consultant for the Town of Fort White – an interesting relationship.

 Issues